banisterious/obsidian-oneirometrics/docs/ISSUES.md

 - Current Phase: Logging is set to "Debug" level by default to assist with development and issue tracking
 - Future Change: After issues stabilize, logging will be set back to "Off" by default
 - Users can still manually adjust logging level in settings if needed for troubleshooting

+**Note:** The root-level LOGGING.md has been removed; all logging documentation is now in `docs/LOGGING.md`.

+## Recent Fixes (May 2025)
+- The "Show more" button for dream content now reliably expands and collapses content in the Dream Entries table across all tested themes and with/without custom CSS snippets.
+- All debug and backup log files are now stored in the `logs/` folder and excluded from version control.
+- A temporary debug button ("Debug: Attach Show More Listeners") is available at the top of the project note to manually attach event listeners for expand/collapse buttons if needed.